zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/get-set-up/2/_index.md

 Recall that a _node_ is any physical machine, cloud instance, or virtual machine that Chef manages.

-All you need right now is the ability to bring up a clean instance of Ubuntu 14.04 that will serve as your node.
+All you need to do right now is bring up a clean instance of Ubuntu 14.04 that will serve as your node.
 Your node should not be your workstation.
 Be sure that:

 * it has a public IP address.
 * it can be opened to Internet traffic on ports 22 and 80.